knaw-huc/lenticular-lens/readme.md

 Specify `with_properties` with 'none' to return no property values, 'single' to only return a single property value or ' multiple' to return multiple property values.
 Specify `apply_filters` to apply the filters specified by the user.
-Specify `valid` with `accepted`, `declined`, `not_sure` and/or `not_validated` to only return from the specified validity types.
+Specify `valid` with `accepted`, `rejected`, `uncertain` and/or `unchecked` to only return from the specified validity types.
 Specify `uri` to only return links with the specified URIs.
 Specify `cluster_id` to only return the links of specific clusters.
 Specify `min` and/or `max` to only return links with a similarity score within the specified minimum and maximum score.
 Specify `sort` if you want to enable sorting on similarity score using `asc` or `desc`.

 _Example: `/job/d697ea3869422ce3c7cc1889264d03c7/links/linkset/0`_